MickTheMechanic/Shiftlight/README.md

 - An .stl file for a housinig for the Arduino
 - An .md file containing a detailed parts list.

-Currently the easiest DIY shiftlight on the world wide web, your're welcome ;)
+Currently the easiest DIY shiftlight on the world wide web, you're welcome ;)

 Notes: